GrishaH/diskfree_record/README.md

 $ bin/df_record.js /home
 $ bin/df_display.js /home
 ```
+By default, it creates a database file called `df_databse.db` in the current working directory.

 To record the df values every 10 minutes, use a time-based job scheduler, such as crontab.